MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart-client-sdk.md

 ### Matchmaking with a group of remote users

-To start group matchmaking with remote users, it is helpful to think of one client as the leader.
+To start group matchmaking with remote users, it's helpful to think of one client as the leader.
 Have the leader create the ticket using **PFMultiplayerCreateMatchmakingTicket**, specifying the other users in the group through the **configuration** parameter.
-Once the ticket is created, call **GetTicketId** to get the ticket id.
-Transmit this id to each other user through an external mechanism, such as a networking mesh or a shared PlayFab Lobby, and have each client call **PFMultiplayerJoinMatchmakingTicketFromId** with the ticket id to join the matchmaking ticket.
+Once the ticket is created, call **GetTicketId** to get the ticket ID.
+Send this ID to each other user through an external mechanism, such as a networking mesh or a shared PlayFab Lobby, and have each client call **PFMultiplayerJoinMatchmakingTicketFromId** with the ticket ID to join the matchmaking ticket.
 The ticket status will be **PFMatchmakingTicketStatus::WaitingForPlayers** while waiting for the specified players to join and will change to **PFMatchmakingTicketStatus::WaitingForMatch** once all players have joined the ticket.

 ```cpp
 // Creating the ticket on the leader's client